 In addition to accounting for the relative risk of shifting from car or public transport to active transport, it is necessary to consider how the project risk profile for walking and cycling compares with the status quo.
 In other words, to estimate whether the new project presents an equal, elevated or decreased risk per kilometre travelled compared with the current alternative(s).
-In many cases we may expect the relative risk to improve 13, particularly if the project is a shared path or cycleway where the alternative was a mixed traffic road.
+In many cases we may expect the relative risk to improve13, particularly if the project is a shared path or cycleway where the alternative was a mixed traffic road.

 There is very little information available on the relative risks of walking and riding on different types of routes, and no information from Australia14.
 What is known is that common perceptions do not appear to be supported by what limited evidence is available.
 For example, a significant proportion of all cyclist injuries occur away from roadways.
 QISU (2005) analysed hospital emergency department data and found that just over half (55%) of cyclist emergency department presentations involved riding on road and that only 6 to 8% involved a collision with a vehicle.
-Furthermore, they found that 10% of child and 6% of into the risks of riding on different types of facilty.
+Furthermore, they found that 10% of child and 6% of adult injuries occurred on footpaths, and a further 7% of child and 8% of adult injuries occurred on bicycle paths.
+It is noted however that the injury severity was significantly greater for crashes which occurred on roadways and with vehicles.